-Recent and future performances include Fiordiligi Cosi fan tutte for West Green Opera, Northern Ireland Opera and Nevill Holt Opera, a concert series for the Salzburg Festival Young Singers Project in China, debut at Wigmore Hall for the Samling Artist Programme’s 20th Anniversary Concert, a house role debut with Donna Anna Don Giovanni at Theater Basel, Opéra de Luxembourg and Opéra de Nantes, Vaughan Williams Sea Symphony at Salisbury Cathedral, Mahler Symphony No 2 at King’s College, Cambridge, 2nd Flower maiden in Parsifal at the Baden Baden Festival conducted by Sir Simon Rattle, Pamino at the Teatro dell’Opera in Rome, Freia / Das Rheingold for Grimeborn Opera, Konstanze Die Entführung aus dem Serail for The Grange Festival and First Lady / Die Zauberflöte for Covent Garden.
-She recently took part in the first full performance of Stanford’s Mass Via Victrix with the BBC National Orchestra of Wales and will record the same work for Nimbus /Lyrita.
+Recent and future performances include Fiordiligi Cosi fan tutte for West Green Opera, Northern Ireland Opera and Nevill Holt Opera, a concert series for the Salzburg Festival Young Singers Project in China, debut at Wigmore Hall for the Samling Artist Programme’s 20th Anniversary Concert, Donna Anna Don Giovanni at Theater Basel, Opéra de Luxembourg and Opéra de Nantes, Vaughan Williams Sea Symphony at Salisbury Cathedral, Mahler Symphony No 2 at King’s College, Cambridge, 2nd Flower maiden in Parsifal at the Baden Baden Festival conducted by Sir Simon Rattle, Pamina at the Teatro dell’Opera in Rome, Freia / Das Rheingold for Grimeborn Opera, Konstanze Die Entführung aus dem Serail for The Grange Festival and First Lady / Die Zauberflöte for Covent Garden.
+She recently took part in the first full performance of Stanford’s Mass Via Victrix with the BBC National Orchestra of Wales and recorded the same work for Nimbus /Lyrita.